-Alexandria is a city located in the state of Virginia.
-It is an independent city that has been heavily influenced by Washington D.B., which is located just seven miles away.
-The city of Alexandria was originally founded in 1749 and was not incorporated as a city until 1852.
-It was later designated as an independent city in 1870.
+Alexandria is an independent city that has been heavily influenced by Washington D.C., which is located just seven miles away.
+The city of Alexandria was originally founded in 1749 and wasn't incorporated as a city until 1852.
+It was designated later as an independent city in 1870.